joeyshi12/joeyshi.xyz/content/posts/guide_to_self_hosting.md

 ## Remarks

-Although this article omits some details, like setting up proper HTTPS, a firewall or reverse-proxy, there is enough to get started with self-hosting apps.
+If you made it this far, you have successfully self-hosted an app at home.
+Improvements can be made from this point, such as setting up HTTPS, a firewall, and reverse-proxy.
-If you're interested in learning how to host other services, such as a cloud or VPN, Luke Smith's [landchad.net](https://landchad.net/) is a good resource.
+If you're interested about other services you can host at home, take a look at Luke Smith's [landchad.net](https://landchad.net/).
 Feel free to explore and adapt these steps to your specific needs.
 Happy hosting!